decert-me/rareskills-solana-course/src/en/chapter_16.md

 The way storage is “tied to” a program is via the owner field.

-In the image below, we see the account B is owned by the program account A. We know A is a program account because “executable” is set to true.
+In the image below, we see the account B is owned by the program account A. We know A is a program account because “executable” is set to `true`.
 This indicates that the data field of B will be storing data for A:

 ![program storage for Solana](https://static.wixstatic.com/media/935a00_f849336947924da0a21ccb33e978d0ed~mv2.jpg/v1/fill/w_740,h_555,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_f849336947924da0a21ccb33e978d0ed~mv2.jpg)